jupyter/nbviewer.org-deploy/README.md

 ## Current deployment

-Right now, nbviewer is run on Rackspace servers on the Jupyter account, with the names 'nbviewer-3' and 'nbviewer-4'.
+Right now, nbviewer is run on Rackspace servers on the Jupyter account, with the names 'nbviewer-N'.

-One step is **not automated**:

-- Load-balancing is handled in fastly.
-If a new nbviewer server or instance is added, fastly must be told manually about the new host.
-Fastly has an API, so this can be automated in the future, but is not yet.

 On each server, there are two nbviewer workers and one memcache instance.
 One server is additionally running the statuspage daemon to send stats to https://status.jupyter.org, started with